-Colour grading and colour correction are probably things you’ll end up tackling yourself if you’re a small video business or an individual.
-Getting your processing right can make or break your film, so lets look at how you can achieve the look you want.
+Colour grading and colour correction are probably things you’ll end up tackling yourself if making a video.
+Getting your processing right can make or break your project, so lets look at how you can achieve the look you want.

 How to Colour Grade Your Film